It can be difficult to adapt your cloud business to the CSP program, especially if you can’t decide on which distributor to choose.

 5) Taking on customer migration and support blindly

 If you’re going to resell cloud solutions under the CSP, you have to be able to provide your customers with the best data migration and technical support available.
 Each migration is different and in some cases, migration problems can lead to disruptions that can last anywhere from two minutes to two days.
 You want to be sure you can deal with technical problems as they occur and get back on track as soon as possible.
 Remember, your ultimate objective is to become your customers’ trusted advisor.
 Here are a few suggestions for building a solid migration plan:

 - Build a user and device map

 - Keep the lines of communication open

-If you’ve been a reseller under Microsoft’s Advisor program, you’re probably thinking about transferring your Office 365 seats to the CSP.
+If you’ve been a reseller under Microsoft’s Advisor program, you’re probably thinking about transferring your Microsoft 365 seats to the CSP.
 How do your clients feel about moving to another program?
 It’s important that they’re comfortable with this transfer.
-Start the conversation with a little help from an Office 365 distributor like SherWeb.
-Our experienced Account Managers will walk you through the entire process.
+Start the conversation with a little help from distributor like Sherweb.
+Our experienced account managers will walk you through the entire process.
 They’ll work with you to develop a pre-transfer plan so you’ll be prepared to answer all your clients’ questions.

 A lot of resellers tend to cut corners here.
 They want to start small before they invest in automation.
 In the beginning, it’s easy to rely on technical staff to provision and bill clients manually.
 However, we’ve had a lot of partners asking for help when the situation spiraled out of control.
-Don’t wait until your staff is overloaded with zero-value work like adding or removing an Office 365 license and trying to correct invoices.
+Don’t wait until your staff is overloaded with zero-value work like adding or removing a Microsoft 365 license and trying to correct invoices.
 It’s a slower process that will frustrate both your technicians and your customers.
-And, the financial impact from human error is another factor.
-Take a look around.
-There are many partner programs out there that feature customized partner portals and automated billing structures to simplify these tasks.
+The financial impact from human error is another factor.
+Take a look around—there are many partner programs out there that feature customized partner portals and automated billing structures to simplify these tasks.